 Olympic-size swimming pool contains 2,500,000 L of water, assuming a nominal depth of 2 m.
 It's around 550,000 imp gal and 660,000 US gal - if you don't believe us, you can check it with our volume converter tool, where you'll find other volume units as well.
 Try to calculate the Olympic swimming pool volume for a recommended depth of 3 meters - or use the pool calculator to get the answer in the blink of an eye.

 Have you ever wondered how many tea- or tablespoons of water can fit into the Olympic swimming pool?
 We haven't either.
 But now you can check it!
 Awesome, isn't it?

 Pool calculator and other related tools

 The pool may also bring holidays to your mind - when laying on the beach🌴 or by the pool, don't forget about putting sunscreen on!
 Make sure you know how long you can safely stay in the sun and which SPF factor to use - have a look at our amazing sunbathing calculator👙 to find the answers.

-If the pool word for you is associated mostly with the sports and fitness🏊, you may want to check how many calories you'll burn during swimming - give this calories burned calculator a go!
-Also, you may found the tools for assessing your speed or pace quite useful.
+If you associate the word pool with sports and fitness🏊, you may want to check how many calories you'll burn during a swim - give this calories burned calculator a go!
+Also, you may find the tools for assessing your speed or pace quite useful.